Free full calculator →

 Suburb Overview

 Cherokee is a regional centre in Victoria, Australia, with a population of approximately 68, making it a boutique locality.
 Located approximately 54 km from the Melbourne CBD, Cherokee is a regional area in Victoria.
-The median household income is $188,448 AUD per year (ABS 2021 Census).
+The median household income is $188,448 per year.

 Investment Score